 This is the traditional phishing attack in which scammers try to coax you into clicking on a link to a special offer, but instead you will either accidentally download malware or you’ll be asked to enter some personal information.
 They may dress it up as a Black Friday deal using the corporate logos of trusted companies.

 By the way, we’re going to be sending emails to users announcing the annual Proton Mail Black Friday sale.
 You may also receive an email about the Proton VPN Black Friday sale.
 These emails will be starred automatically in your Inbox.
-Emails claiming to be from Proton Mail without a star are phishing attacks, and you can report them.
+Emails claiming to be from Proton Mail without an Official badge are phishing attacks, and you can report them.

 2. There’s a problem with your account

 Similar to the first example, the hackers want you to click a link, claiming there’s a problem with your Amazon, eBay, or other online account.
 They might tell you there’s been suspicious activity or they need you to update your information.
 But if you click the link, the webpage will be a spoofed version of the real website.
 And if you enter your login credentials there, you would in fact be entering them into the hacker’s database.
 The best way to be sure is to check the URL of the page carefully before you enter any information.
 Make sure it is belongs to the company in question (e.g. amazon.com instead of fakewebsite.com).

 When you buy a lot of stuff online quickly, it can be difficult to keep track of all the retailer emails associated with those purchases.
 Hackers will be taking advantage of the high number of email receipts.
 They may pose as Amazon or an Amazon vendor telling you that your purchase receipt is attached.
 But in fact the attachment installs malware on your device.
 Check carefully to make sure the email is indeed coming from a trusted source, and do not download suspicious attachments.